-6. Contributions on account of superannuation for ministers and assistant ministers are part of the parish ministry costs and will be funded through the Parochial Cost Recoveries and Church Land Acquisitions Levy Ordinance 2013.
+6. Contributions on account of superannuation for ministers and assistant ministers are part of the parish ministry costs and will be funded through the Parochial Cost Recoveries and Church Land Acquisitions Levy Ordinance 2015.
 Superannuation for lay ministers is paid separately.
-As for 2014, the amount of the superannuation contribution is generally set at 17% of the applicable minimum stipend, accordingly the annual contributions proposed for 2015 are -
+As for 2016, the amount of the superannuation contribution is generally set at 17% of the applicable minimum stipend, accordingly the annual contributions proposed for 2017 are -

-2015
+2017

-Minister 10,594
+Minister 11,171

-Assistant Ministers, Lay Ministers & Youth and Children's Ministers (Theological degree or Advanced Diploma)-
+Assistant Ministers, Lay Ministers & Youth and Children's

+Ministers (Theological degree or Advanced Diploma)-

+7 th and subsequent years 11,171

-1 st to 6 th year 7 th and subsequent years 9,535 10,594
+1 st to 6 th year 10,054

+2017

-Youth and Children's Ministers (Diploma) - 10,001
+Youth and Children's Ministers (Diploma) -

+7 th and subsequent years 9,496

-1 st to 6 th year 7,945
+1 st to 6 th year 8,379

-7 th and subsequent years 9,005